Beyond monoculture: Polydisperse moment methods for sub-stellar atmosphere cloud microphysics II. A three-moment gamma distribution formulation for GCM applications: Conclusions

 \section{Conclusions}

 In this follow up study to \citet{Lee2025} and \citet{Lee2025p} (Paper I), we presented a self-consistent three-moment scheme for sub-stellar cloud microphysics including condensation, nucleation and collisional growth assuming a gamma size distribution.
-Importantly, the present three-moment scheme is capable of simulating the evolution of the size distribution shape, which was fixed to a certain functional form (monodisperse, exponential, etc) throughout atmospheres in the two-moment scheme.
+Importantly, the present three-moment scheme is capable of simulating the evolution of the size distribution shape, which was fixed to the more inflexible monodisperse or exponential distributions throughout atmospheres in the two-moment scheme.
 Overall, our derived equation set results in a modification to the monodisperse rates with the variance of the distribution also taken into account, going beyond the constant variance of the exponential distribution.
 As a check, we show that our equation set trends towards the monodisperse solution when very narrow size distribution parameters are produced.
-These modifications come in the form of simple additional gamma function terms that depend on the size distribution properties.
+These modifications come in the form of simple additional gamma function terms and parameters that depend on the size distribution properties.
 Here, we aimed to directly compare the monodisperse and polydisperse assumptions and isolate their effects on the cloud condensation, evaporation and collisional growth rates.

 In our 1D KCl Y-dwarf cloud test, we found differences between the monodisperse and gamma distribution results, stemming from the effects of polydispersity altering condensation, Brownian coagulation and gravitational coalescence rates compared to the monodisperse rates.
 Generally, Brownian coagulation rates are enhanced with polydispersity, while the gravitational coalescence rates are reduced.
 We showed that the variance of the distribution changes with height, with the size distribution narrowing with altitude.
-The distribution shape shows strong gravity dependence, with the log g = 3.25 simulation showing a much broader distribution with height, while the log g = 4.25 shows more monodisperse behavior at the upper parts of the atmosphere.
 The log g = 3.25 case shows noticeable differences between the three-moment scheme and previous two-moment scheme with monodisperse and exponential distribution, suggesting that polydispersity plays a more important role for low gravity objects where the gravitational separation of cloud particles is more pronounced.